 GLIP VSDP HICP The total rate for the GLIP was 1.34 percent of covered employee compensation.
 This was allocated into an employee and an employer component using a 60/40 split.
 The employee component was 0.80 percent (1.34 percent X 60 percent) and the employer component was 0.54 percent (1.34 percent X 40 percent).
 Employers may elect to pay all or part of the employee contribution, however the employer must pay all of the employer contribution.
 VA529's contractually required employer contribution rate for the year ended June 30, 2021 was 0.54 percent of covered employee compensation based on an actuarially determined rate from an actuarial valuation as of June 30, 2019.
-VA529's contributions were \$137,274 and \$124,714 for the years ended June 30, 2021 and June 30, 2020, respectively. benefits payable during the year, with an adjustment to amortize the accrued OPEB assets.
-VA529's contributions to the VSDP were \$58,863 and \$58,659 for the years ended June 30, 2021 and VA529's contractually required contribution rate for the year ended June 30, 2021 was 1.12% of covered employee compensation.
+VA529's contributions were \$137,274 and \$124,714 for the years ended June 30, 2021 and June 30, 2020, respectively.
+VA529's contractually required contribution rate for the VSDP for the year ended June 30, 2021 was 0.61 percent of covered employee compensation.
+This rate was based on an actuarially determined rate from an actuarial valuation as of June 30, 2019.
+The actuarially determined rate was expected to finance the costs of benefits payable during the year, with an adjustment to amortize the accrued OPEB assets.
+VA529's contributions to the VSDP were \$58,863 and \$58,659 for the years ended June 30, 2021 and June 30, 2020, respectively.
+VA529's contractually required contribution rate for the year ended June 30, 2021 was 1.12% of covered employee compensation.
 This rate was based on an actuarially determined rate from an actuarial valuation as of June 30, 2019.
 The actuarially determined rate was expected to finance the costs of benefits earned by employees during the year, with an additional amount to finance any unfunded accrued liability.
 VA529's contributions were \$111,916 and \$111,271 for the years ended June 30, 2021 and June 30, 2020, respectively.